hhursev/recipe-scrapers/docs/in-depth-guide-html-scraping.md

 ## `soup`

-Each scraper has a `BeauitfulSoup` object that can be accessed using the `self.soup` attribute.
+Each scraper has a `BeautifulSoup` object that can be accessed using the `self.soup` attribute.
 The `BeautifulSoup` object is a representation of the web page HTML that has been parsed into a format that we can query and extract information from.

 The [Beautiful Soup documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) is the best resource for learning how to use `BeautifulSoup` objects to interact with HTML documents.